Adebesindedayo/DATA_SCIENCE_MACHINE_LEARNING_SIMPLIFIED/README.md

-# This repository contains my learning path in Data Science and Artificial Intelligence.
+# This repository contains my learning path in Machine Learning and Deep Learning.